romilly/microplot/README.md

 You need to have the Pimoroni uf2 version 0.0.7 or later installed on your Pico.
 Copy explorer.py, plots.py and demo.py to your Pico using Thonny or ampy.

-Then run `demo.py`
+Then run `demo-multi.py`

-The demo displays a graph plot on the display and then creates a graph.bmp monochrome bitmap in the Pico.
+The demo displays a multi-colour graph plot on the display and then creates a graph.bmp monochrome bitmap in the Pico.

 ![Pico display](docs/img/new-sin.jpg)

-ampy does not download binary files byt you can copy it using `pyboard`;
+ampy does not download binary files byt you can copy the file to your computer using `pyboard`;

 ```shell
 ./pyboard.py -d /dev/ttyACM0 -f cp :graph.bmp graph.bmp